-Services that are covered for you

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+What you must pay when you get Services that are covered for you these services in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Acupuncture - Routine

-Up to 30 routine acupuncture visits per year.

-These 30 visits are combined with routine chiropractic visits.

-Ambulance services

-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-You pay 20% coinsurance for Ground Ambulance service.

-Prior Authorization may be required for non-emergency services.

-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-You pay 20% coinsurance for Air Ambulance service.
+Acupuncture - Routine Up to 30 routine acupuncture visits per year.
+You pay \$0 These 30 visits are combined with routine Prior Authorization may be chiropractic visits. required.
+Ambulance services You pay 20% coinsurance for • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to Ground Ambulance service. the nearest appropriate facility that can provide Prior Authorization may be care only if they are furnished to a member whose required for non-emergency medical condition is such that other means of services. transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is You pay 20% coinsurance for Air appropriate if it is documented that the member's Ambulance service. condition is such that other means of Prior Authorization may be transportation could endanger the person's health required for non-emergency and that transportation by ambulance is services. medically required.
+Worldwide Emergency Transportation You pay \$90 per trip for worldwide emergency transportation services.

-Prior Authorization may be required for non-emergency services.
+Coverage